 Q: Do I have to apply for financial aid every year?

 A: Yes.
-You can find instructions on how to reapply for financial aid as a continuing student on our "reapplying for financial aid" page.
+You can find instructions on how to reapply for financial aid as a continuing student here.

 Q: Will my financial aid package change after my first year?